phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

-If the application has been created from a file upload, you can include a new `index.html`, zip file, or tar.gz file as the `file` parameter in your request to update the contents.
+If the application has been created from a file upload, you can include a new `index.html`, zip file, or tar.gz file as the `file` parameter in your request to update the contents:

         $ curl -u andrew.lunny@nitobi.com -X PUT -F file=@/Users/alunny/new/index.html https://build.phonegap.com/api/v1/apps/8